Brake failure a frequent cause of commercial truck crashes

 Tuesday June 4, 2019

 Encountering commercial trucks is a common occurrence for most people who navigate Connecticut’s roadways, but that does not make sharing the road with them any less stressful.
 The dangers you face when you share the road with semi-trucks are especially severe when the people driving those trucks lack proper training, which can make them more likely to get into crashes that experienced truckers could likely avoid.
-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we recognize that there is a clear connection between truck driver inexperience and brake failure, and we have helped many people who suffered injuries in wrecks involving commercial trucks pursue recourse.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we recognize that there is a clear connection between truck driver inexperience and brake failure, and we have helped many people who suffered injuries in wrecks involving commercial trucks pursue recourse.

 According to Transport Topics, safely leading a large semi-truck down a steep hill takes more than good brakes – it takes experience and extreme caution, which is something many younger, less-seasoned truck drivers lack.
 Without experience, many truck drivers make avoidable errors that can lead to problems with the air brake systems that many modern trucking companies rely on.